 Parking at Cascade Gardens

-If it is accessible to you, there is always the option to find parking right on the other side of the Bow River Bridge and to take a short walk over.
+If it is accessible, there is always the option to find parking right on the other side of the Bow River Bridge and take a short walk over.
 If you’re staying in Downtown Banff, the best thing you can do is walk to Cascade Gardens.

 Don’t Forget Your National Park Pass